Maquoit Bay: Wharton Point

 Wharton Point is a popular location for clam and shellfish harvesting.
 There is also a boat ramp.

 The point is named for Thomas Wharton, an early settler in Brunswick, c.
 1684.
 He owned the lot in 1717.
 It was later sold to William Woodside, for whom the road it stands beside is named.
 (Woodside Road and Maquoit Road merge at the apex of the tight turn in the road.)

-It is the southern terminus of the "12-rod road", and served as an access point for vessels delivering and shipping lumber and farm products.
+It is the southern terminus of "12 Rod Road", and served as an access point for vessels delivering and shipping lumber and farm products.
 Prior to its settlement, it was used by Native Americans for cartage between the sharp bend of the Androscoggin River in Brunswick and Maquoit Bay.
 During the Indian Wars of the 18th century, a garrison and company of soldiers were stationed here to keep communication lines open between Fort George and Maquoit Bay.

 In 2020, Wharton Point was one of two sites in Brunswick selected as a test location for a shoreline study.
 Lasting five years, the study will explore the impact of using naturally found materials, such as oyster shells and downed trees, in reducing the effects of erosion.